St. Benedict's College, Colombo: History

 The school was founded in 1838 by the Diocese of Ceylon as Kottanchina Seminary.
 St. Benedict's College, the oldest Roman Catholic school in Sri Lanka, was inaugurated in 1865 by Silvestro Benedictine monks.
 The school consisted of a few classrooms and small staff at first.

 In 1868, the De La Salle Brothers assumed administration of the college.
 They renamed it to St. Benedict's College.Since then, the school has been administered by many brothers who belong to the La Sallian Community.

-The past Directors of the college include Bro.
-Austin Anthony, Bro.
-Glastian Oliver, Bro.
-Alban Patrick, Bro.
-Athanace Charles, Bro.
-Osmund Gregory, Bro.
-Alexander Cyrilus, Bro.
-Granville Perera and Bro.
-Anselm Calixtus.
+The past Directors of the college include Austin Anthony, Glastian Oliver, Alban Patrick, Athanace Charles, Osmund Gregory, Alexander Cyrilus, Granville Perera and Anselm Calixtus.

 Administration

-As of 2023 the college was led by Pubudu Rajapakshe, and taught approximately 3,000 students with a staff of over 200 teachers.
+As of 2026 the college is led by Rev. Bro Niran Perera, and taught approximately 3,700 students with a staff of over 250 teachers.
 Students range from Grade 1 to Grade 13 (see Education in Sri Lanka), studying in English, Sinhala and Tamil.

 Campus

-The premises are adjacent to St. Lucia's Cathedral.
+The premises are adjacent to St. Lucia's Cathedral which is known as the chapel of St. Benedict's College.
 The Main Building, the Reverend Brothers Luke, Alexander, and James Memorial Buildings, the Reverend Brother Granville Perera Aquatic Centre, The Main Hall Building, and Longstanding Clock Tower (built during the English Colonial Era) complete the college.
 Academic facilities are provided throughout the college in combination with co-curricular and extra-curricular facilities.

 The college prefects' board consists of fifty students who are selected for their all-around performance and contributions towards the college.
 The prefects make themselves available for many activities such as special events, occasions, general assemblies, and day-to-day discipline.

-The college section consists of the main hall, buildings named after Reverend Brother James, Reverend Brother.
-Alexander and Reverend Brother Luke, a library, three computer laboratories, a lecture hall, physics, biology, and chemistry laboratories, three music and art rooms, and a language centre.
+The college section consists of the main hall, buildings named after reverend brothers James, Alexander and Luke, a library, three computer laboratories, a lecture hall, physics, biology, and chemistry laboratories, three music and art rooms, and a language centre.